 Kim is currently an instructor and research assistant in the Department of Crop and Soil Science and the Sustainability Double Degree Program at Oregon State University.
 Kim's teaching experience includes SUS 350 Sustainable Communities, environmental science and soil related classes and labs both on campus and online.
 Kim grew up in the Hudson Valley and Adirondacks of New York state, where she cultivated a love of the natural world.
 She attended Johns Hopkins University in Baltimore, earning a degree in History of Science and studying feeding habits of detritivores.
 She earned a Master’s degree in Environmental Science at Oregon State University examining soil carbon stabilization as affected by detrital manipulation.
 In her spare time, Kim enjoys taking advantage of the amazing recreational opportunities that the Pacific Northwest has to offer.
 She especially enjoys backpacking, climbing Cascade peaks, and biking.
 Kim is currently serving on the Board of the Corvallis Environmental Center.

 Deanna Lloyd is an instructor for the Sustainability Double Degree program.
 She has taught all ages and across disciplines, but particularly enjoys promoting sustainable agricultural practices and educating about the impact of our food choices.
 Her experience includes student teaching in New Zealand, helping to create a thriving school garden program in Northwest Washington, managing an organic, educational farm growing produce for hunger relief agencies and working with various local farms and food initiatives.
-Deanna enjoys spending as much time as possible adventuring outdoors and growing or wild harvesting her own food.
-Deanna has received a MSc in Crop Science from Oregon State University in Corvallis, OR; a Post-Baccalaureate Teaching Certificate in Secondary Science Education from Woodring College of Education in Bellingham, WA; and a BAE in Earth Science/General Science for Secondary Education and a BA in Outdoor Recreation Management from Western Washington University in Bellingham, WA.
+Deanna enjoys spending time adventuring outdoors and growing or wild harvesting her own food.
+Deanna studied sustainability and science education at Western Washington University in Bellingham, WA and received education training and a teaching certificate from Woodring College of Education.
+After working in the field for a number of years, she went back to school to receive her M.S. in Crop Science from Oregon State University.
 Deanna currently serves on the South Corvallis Food Bank’s Board of Directors.

 Lorien Reynolds became an instructor for the Sustainability Double-degree Program in Fall 2016.
 Lorien currently teaches SUS 102 Introduction to Environmental Sciences and Sustainability.
 She earned a BS in Environmental Biology from Humboldt State University in 2005 and a PhD in Biology from University of Oregon in 2016.
 Her doctoral research focused on the role of soils in the regulation of global climate, specifically how ongoing climate change may interact with soil organic matter accumulation and decomposition.
 She is an ecosystem ecologist and naturalist, loving best the discovery of new worlds and perspectives in the smallest patch of moss, the most complex global biogeochemical cycles, or in the minds of her colleagues and students.
 As an educator, she is dedicated to promoting science literacy, and the understanding that science is not simply an accumulation of knowledge, but a means of learning how to ask and answer questions and how to understand and define the realm of uncertainty.